HJU-Group/code-style/testing.md

 For example, a user cannot register using a bad email address, or a method throws an exception when bad data is passed in.

-A good rule is if you have add an exception to your code, you should test that it can be triggered.
+A good rule is if you have to add an exception to your code, you should test that it can be triggered.

 ### Unit Tests